 John Hultgren's work explores the theoretical and ideological foundations of environmental political struggles.

-A scholar of environmental politics and political theory, Hultgren is the author of Border Walls Gone Green: Nature and Anti-immigrant Politics in America (University of Minnesota Press, 2015).
-The book, adapted from his dissertation research, explains and critiques the strange intersections that exist between the environmental movement and the immigration restriction movement.
-In addition to book chapters, he has published articles in New Political Science and Alternatives: Global, Local, Political.
-His current projects include an analysis of environmentalist alliance-building efforts with other social actors (such as labor unions and immigrants’ rights organizations) and a theoretical and ethnographic exploration of environmental values on “Main Street” (that is, small-town, working-class America).
+Hultgren’s research explores how efforts to protect “the environment” are mediated by “social” forces – like sovereignty, nationalism, race, and capitalism.
+He is the author of Border Walls Gone Green: Nature and Anti-immigrant Politics in America (University of Minnesota Press, 2015), which explains and critiques the strange intersections that exist between the environmental movement and the immigration restriction movement.
+His current projects include an analysis of environmentalist alliance-building efforts with other social actors (such as labor unions and immigrants’ rights organizations) and a historical and theoretical exploration of the relationship between environmental politics and class formation.
+At Bennington, Hultgren teaches environmental politics and policy, as well as courses in political theory and immigration politics.
 He received his PhD in Political Science from Colorado State University (2012) and has previously taught at Colorado State and Northern Arizona University.
-Hultgren joined the Bennington faculty in fall 2016.
+Hultgren joined the Bennington faculty in Fall 2016.

 Hultgren, John.
 2016.
 “Nature, Place, and the Politics of Migration.”
 Book chapter in Harald Bauder and Christian Matheis (eds.), Migration Policy and Practice: Interventions and Solutions.
 London and NY: Palgrave MacMillan.